emallrice/account-management-app/README.md

 ### Testing

-This application using TestNG testing framework for testing.
+This application using TestNG Test Case testing framework for Java Maven Application.
 Note that these tests do not use Selenium.

 ```java testAddAccount()
 @Test